 The earnings (loss) is used as the basis of determining whether the inclusion of common stock equivalents would be anti-dilutive.
-The computation of diluted shares for the year ended December 31, 2021 includes the effect of shares that would be issued in connection with warrants, stock options and restricted stock awards, as these common stock equivalents are dilutive to the earnings per share.
-The computation of diluted shares for the years ended December 31, 2020 and 2019 excludes the effect of shares that would be issued in connection with warrants, stock options and restricted stock awards, as their inclusion would be anti-dilutive to the loss per share.
-As of December 31, 2021 there were 457,753 warrants, 490,968 stock options and 316,454 restricted stock awards outstanding that were excluded from the calculation as they would be anti-dilutive.
-As of December 31, 2020 there were 2,285,784 warrants, 412,831 stock options and 549,650 restricted stock awards outstanding that were excluded from the calculation as 231,562 restricted stock awards outstanding that were excluded from the calculation as they were anti-dilutive.
+The computation of diluted shares for the years ended December 31, 2022 and 2021 includes the effect of shares that would be issued in connection with warrants, stock options and restricted stock awards, as these common stock equivalents are dilutive to the earnings per share.
+The computation of diluted shares for the year ended December 31, 2020 excludes the effect of shares that would be issued in connection with warrants, stock options and restricted stock awards, as their inclusion would be anti-dilutive to the loss per share.
+As of December 31, 2022, there were 629,690 stock option awards and 205,652 restricted stock awards outstanding that were excluded from the calculation as they would be anti-dilutive.
+As of December 31, 2021, there were 457,753 warrants, 490,968 stock options and 316,454 restricted stock awards outstanding that were excluded from the calculation as they excluded from the calculation as they were anti-dilutive.
+As of December 31, 2020, there were 2,285,784 warrants, 412,831 stock options and 549,650 restricted stock awards outstanding that were excluded from the calculation as they were anti-dilutive.